MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/imagesegmentation.md

 ### What is Image Segmentation?

 Image segmentation refers to the process of partitioning or dividing an image into different regions or components.
-This is typically done to extract relevant information from an image, such as the identification and analysis of specific structures or features.
+This is typically done to extract relevant information from an image, such as the identification and analysis of specific structures or features, such as individual cells or subcellular structures.
-In the context of biological imaging, this typically means identifying and isolating specific cells or organelles within an image.
-Image segmentation is useful because it enables researchers to extract meaningful information from images, such as object size, shape, location, and distribution, which can be used to understand biological processes and phenomena.
+In biomedical research, segmentation lets you automatically isolate features like neurons in brain tissue, mitochondria in live-cell assays, or cancer cell clusters in histological sections.
+By converting raw pixel data into discrete objects, you can quantify critical metrics—size, shape, intensity, spatial distribution, and colocalization—at scale and with reproducibility.
+These quantitative readouts form the foundation for rigorous analyses of cellular behavior, tissue architecture, and disease progression, turning complex images into actionable biological insights.
+Furthermore, segmented objects can serve as the basis for downstream workflows such as time‑lapse tracking, colocalization studies, spatial pattern analysis, and modeling of cellular interactions.
 <br>
 <br>
 ![segmentation](imagesegmentation_1.png)